The Chola Dynasty: Rulers, Administrations, Decline

 • The period also saw the establishment of Saiva Siddhanta, a profound philosophical system associated with Shaivism.

-Literature of Chola Dynasty
+Literature of the Chola Dynasty

 • During the Chola period, both Tamil and Sanskrit languages thrived, marking a golden age for Tamil literature.